Flywheel Technology VS Traditional Training

 However, these two methods do not allow you to select and quantify how much you will eccentrically overload.
 With Exerfly's motorized technology, high loads of eccentric force are easily achievable and managed safely and measurably.

 The eccentric overload requires no help or spotters, with the option of supramaximal if needed.
-This is why Exerfly's motorised technology is widely used by elite sports teams, athletes, and strength trainers worldwide.
+This is why Exerfly's motorized technology is widely used by elite sports teams, athletes, and strength trainers worldwide.
 It has been successfully implemented in sports that require fast, explosive, and powerful movements.

 7